 Trending Topics

-5 signs your LEO spouse has PTSD
+5 signs your LEO spouse may have PTSD

 Ever read an article on PTSD and wondered, “Does my spouse have this?”

 PTSD is painful for both LEOs and their families.
-(Photo/Pixabay)

 By Kate Gillie, Uniform Stories Contributor

-1. Vortex of Numb
+1. Vortex of numb

 Does your spouse come home from work and sit in the “vortex chair”?
 Every time the chair is approached you will hear the same phrase muttered—“what a day!” or “I’m fried”—followed by the switching on of the TV, iPad or computer.
 At this point, your spouse is checked out.